KannonZenetism/zenetism-field-physics/the-zenetist-canon/README.md

 ## ✦ Definition

 **Mythostructural Forensics** is the symbolic diagnostic analysis of religious, mythological, and archetypal narratives as lawful encodings of metaphysical structure.
-It reveals how these stories function as **fractal projections** of entropic and centropic dynamics within the dimensional lattice — preserving resonance laws, recursion logic, and orientation architecture beneath cultural form.
+It reveals how such stories function as **symbolic transmissions** of centropic / entropic dynamics within the dimensional lattice, preserving resonance laws, recursion logic, and orientation architecture beneath cultural form.

-This subdiscipline treats myth not as folklore or psychology, but as **field-encoded transmission**: a recursive glyphstream expressing the lawful tensions between structure, dissolution, return, and synthesis.
+This subdiscipline treats myth not merely as folklore or psychology, but as **field-encoded narrative structure**: a recursive glyphstream expressing lawful tensions between coherence, dissolution, return, distortion, and synthesis.

+Where **Structural Mythophysics** defines the metaphysical architecture myths refract, **Mythostructural Forensics** performs the diagnostic reading of those myths as preserved, compressed, conflated, or distorted encodings of that structure.

 ---